 For example, here you are several silver belt plates.
 They have a teardrop shape.
 Some of them are thin and plain, others are thicker and are embellished with a simple pattern.

-Silver belt plates.
+Silver belt or bag plates.
 Early Kievan Rus'.
 Original pieces

 Brooches (fibulas) and other clasps